RashidCodes/A-P-I/tutorial.md

 ### ROUTES
-This is basically how to create a route with express

 ```bash
 app.get('/', (req, res) => {
     res.send("You have hit the home page")
 })
 ```

-However, there are more modular ways to go about the same procedure.
+There are more modular ways to go about the same procedure.
 Let's say, you have a lot of routes that are related to posts.
 Then a better way to create your routes is presented subsequently.

 - Create a file called posts, in a routes directory.